Thomas Blamey

-During the Second World War Blamey commanded the Second Australian Imperial Force and the I Corps in the Middle East.
-In the latter role he commanded Australian and Commonwealth troops in the disastrous Battle of Greece.
-In the former role, he attempted to protect Australian interests against British commanders who sought to disperse his forces on all manner of missions.
+During the Second World War, Blamey commanded the Second Australian Imperial Force and the I Corps in the Middle East.
+In the latter role, he commanded Australian and Commonwealth troops in the disastrous Battle of Greece.
+He attempted to protect Australian interests against British commanders who sought to disperse his forces.
 He was appointed deputy commander-in-chief of Middle East Command, and was promoted to general in 1941.
-In 1942, he returned to Australia as commander-in-chief of the Australian Military Forces and commander of Allied Land Forces in the South West Pacific Area under the command of General Douglas MacArthur.
-On the orders of MacArthur and Prime Minister John Curtin, he assumed personal command of New Guinea Force during the Kokoda Track campaign, and relieved Lieutenant General Sydney Rowell and Major General Arthur Allen under controversial circumstances.
-Blamey also planned and carried out the significant and victorious Salamaua–Lae Campaign.
-Nonetheless, during the final campaigns of the war he faced vociferous criticism of the Army's performance.
-He signed the Japanese Instrument of Surrender on behalf of Australia at Japan's ceremonial surrender in Tokyo Bay on 2 September 1945, and later personally accepted the Japanese surrender at Morotai on 9 September.
-He was promoted to field marshal in June 1950.
+In 1942, he returned to Australia as commander-in-chief of the Australian Military Forces and commander of Allied Land Forces in the South West Pacific Area under American General Douglas MacArthur.
+On the orders of MacArthur and Prime Minister John Curtin, he assumed personal command of New Guinea Force during the Kokoda Track campaign, and relieved Lieutenant General Sydney Rowell under controversial circumstances.
+He planned and carried out the significant and victorious Salamaua–Lae campaign but during the final campaigns of the war, he faced criticism of the Army's performance.
+He signed the Japanese Instrument of Surrender on behalf of Australia at Japan's ceremonial surrender in Tokyo Bay on 2 September 1945, and personally accepted the Japanese surrender on Morotai on 9 September.

 Early life

 The seventh of ten children, Blamey was born on 24 January 1884 in Lake Albert, near Wagga Wagga, New South Wales.
 He was the son of Richard Blamey, a farmer who had emigrated from Cornwall at the age of 16 in 1862, and his Australian-born wife, Margaret (née Murray).
 After farming failures in Queensland and on the Murrumbidgee River near Wagga Wagga, his father Richard moved to a small 20 acre property in Lake Albert, where he supplemented his farm income working as a drover and shearing overseer.

 Blamey acquired the bush skills associated with his father's enterprises and became a sound horseman.
 He attended Wagga Wagga Superior Public School (now Wagga Wagga Public School), where he played Australian football, and was a keen member of the Army Cadet unit.
 He transferred to Wagga Wagga Grammar when he was 13, and was head cadet of its unit for two years.

 Blamey began his working life in 1899 as a trainee school teacher at Lake Albert School.
-He transferred to South Wagga Public School in 1901, and in 1903 moved to Western Australia, where he taught for three years at Fremantle Boys School.
-He coached the rifle shooting team of its cadet unit there to a win in the Western Australian Cup.
+He transferred to South Wagga Public School in 1901, and in 1903 moved to Western Australia, where he taught for three years at Fremantle Boys' School.
+He coached the cadets' rifle shooting team to a win in the Western Australian Cup.
 He was raised in the Methodist faith and remained involved with his church.
-By early 1906 he was a lay preacher, and church leaders in Western Australia offered him an appointment as an associate minister in Carnarvon, Western Australia.
+By early 1906, he was a lay preacher, and church leaders in Western Australia offered him an appointment as an associate minister in Carnarvon, Western Australia.